yichunzhao/spring-cloud-stream-demo/README.md

 spring.cloud.stream.bindings.yyy.destination=employeeRegChannel
 ````
-thus producer and consumer are linked together for their channels pointing to the same queue name.
+thus producer and consumer are linked together through a common queue.

 Futher Task:
 I need to explore the Spring-cloud-Stream latest version, for there are a lot of updates.